 Tanesha Travis has worked with Sacramento Steps Forward since March 2022 and is currently serving as the Partners with Lived Expertise Coordinator.
 In this role, she works to support the organization’s partners with lived experience of homelessness, collaborating with them and the broader homeless response system.
-Prior to joining the organization, she served as a community advocate focusing on topics like human rights, Black Lives Matter, and the Anti Police-Terror Project, while also working as a racial equity educator in the union space.
+Prior to joining the organization, she served as a community advocate focusing on topics like human rights, Black Lives Matter, and the Anti Police-Terror Project, while also working as a fair access educator in the union space.

 Sacramento, California, joined Built for Zero in March 2019.
 As the lead agency in the Continuum of Care, Sacramento Steps Forward is responsible for funding, training, and support for all the providers within its homeless response system.